 - Any information you might need to facilitate necessary processes with the home campus (housing sign-up, course registration, etc.)

 You may consider talking with your student about designating a trusted individual to serve as their Attorney-In-Fact.
 Granting someone Power of Attorney will allow them to assist the student with some banking, financial aid, or other personal processes while away.

 Here are a few important reminders for students and their parents/guardians as students prepare to study off campus:

 - Healthcare: It can be helpful to have a physical and dental exam before departing.
 Students should have access to a copy of their complete medical record and any prescriptions in writing.

 - Access to money: How will your student access funds for daily use?
-Investigate ATM withdrawals, cash advances, and currency exchange.
+Investigate ATM withdrawals, cash advances, and other considerations.
 Discuss strategies to avoid petty theft, such as safe money storage methods and keeping an eye on belongings at all times.

-- Communication: Discuss with your student how you will communicate and how often you will communicate while abroad.
-Students will be required to have phone number and phone that works in the country where they are studying (either a US number or a local number).
-There are a variety of options for students to stay in touch including Whatsapp or Skype.
-Internet can be unreliable in many places, so be sure to discuss what your expectations are in terms of communication.
+- Communication: Discuss with your student how you will communicate and how often you will communicate while on their off-campus study program.
+Students will be required to have a phone and phone number that works in the US.
+There are a variety of options for students to stay in touch including text, FaceTime, WhatsApp and Skype.
+Be sure to discuss your communication expectations ahead of time.